By: Marilyn L. Davis

 Niche Writing Often Uses Particular Language

 We write about our interests, and those topics often have a language that is individual to that subject, like recovery and writing.
-Both of those topics has words that are familiar to the readers if they, too, have an interest in the topic.
+Both of those topics have words familiar to the readers if they, too, have an interest in the topic.

 Sometimes, we want to expand on our usual topics and introduce new material to stay fresh.
 For instance, I may like flowers and can describe certain things about a tulip.
-I can even use this precise flower and correlate it to recovery, a topic that I write about often.
+I can even use this precise flower and correlate it to recovery.

 However, my reference for tulips is about their tenacity and how that relates to recovery.
 Someone else might associate tulips and windmills and write a poem.
 But an authentic tulip aficionado would know: